 Once at home, wash berries in cold water without disturbing their stem.
 Drain, and gently mop dry using a soft cloth/paper towel.

 Here are some serving tips:

 Traditionally, acerola berries have been part of the food culture of native Amazonians for centuries.

 Sliced fresh berries can be added to fruit salad, fruit cup, etc.

 They can be used to prepare sauce, juice, syrup, jelly, etc.

-Acerola berries may rarely cause serious allergic reactions in some sensitized individuals.
-Most often, these kinds of reactions occur because of possible sensitization to latex from other products of the tree.
-Persons with history of suspected allergy to these fruits may want to avoid eating them.
+Acerola berries may rarely result in severe allergic reactions in some sensitized individuals.
+Most often, these kinds of reactions occur because of possible sensitization to latex from other products of the acerola tree.
+Persons with a history of suspected allergy to these fruits may want to avoid eating them.
 (Medical disclaimer).

 Phenolic compounds in Malpighia- Instituto de Química-Brazil (Link opens new window).